IanWhitney/code_switch_ruby/README.md

 I recommend reading all of _Learn To Program_, and doing the exercises.
 Once you're done with that, check out [http://tryruby.org/levels/1/challenges/1](Try Ruby), a fun, guided introduction to more Ruby than we covered today.

+The [CodeNewbie](http://www.codenewbie.org) group is a fantastic resource for new programmers.
+They have weekly twitter conversations, online slack conversations, a podcast and in-person meetups.

 After that, there are a variety of places where you can take coding classes, or watch lessons, for free.

 - https://www.khanacademy.org